-VoIP systems are the innovation top regarding functionalities, which are not only providing convenience of use, but are also interesting and give the customer a better communication experience.
+VoIP systems are the innovation top regarding functionalities, which are not only providing convenience but are also interesting and give the customer a better communication experience.

-VoIP services give the opportunity for not only voice and audio exchange, but also transfer of multimedia.
+VoIP services give the opportunity for not only voice and audio exchange but also transfer multimedia.

-VoIP systems can connect with analog devices like fax machines, as well as software applications like email or even text messages for increased convenience of the user.
+VoIP systems can connect with analogue devices like fax machines, as well as software applications like email or even text messages for increased convenience of the user.

-Naturally, there is no fixed price for a VoIP phone system, since it is fully customizable and offers add ons which raise it.
+Naturally, there is no fixed price for a VoIP phone system, since it is fully customisable and offers add-ons which raises the price.
 VoIP providers make offers to business owners for systems that are specially tailored to their company’s needs.
-However, price is a lot dependent on the type of VoIP system- hosted or in-house.
+However, the price depends on the type of VoIP system- hosted or in-house.